ezrosent/frawk/info/performance.md

 frawk performs this task slower than tsv-utils and faster than the other benchmark programs.
-While the gap between frawk in parallel mode and tsv-utils is probably in the noise, tsv-utils unquestionably performs better per core than frawk, while preserving the input's row ordering.
+While the gap between frawk in parallel mode and tsv-utils is probably in the noise on MacOS (it's still pretty large for the Linux configuration), tsv-utils unquestionably performs better per core than frawk, while preserving the input's row ordering.

+**MacOS**
 | Program | Format | Running Time | Throughput |
 | -- | -- | -- | -- |
 | mawk | TSV | 8.5s (7.5s + 1.0s) | 611.8 MB/s |